 If you are a group of more than 5 people, I can help you book a campsite in Chandratal.
 Click here and contact me on Instagram.

 Chandratal to Manali is possible in a day, but if you find yourself tired, there are many places between to camp.
 You will find a few Dhabas in Batal, ideal for camping.
 It is even possible to sleep in one of these Dhabas for a small price.

 And that is it, the camping in Spiti Valley experience concludes here.

 Other Things To Know

-I carried my standard Quechua Arpenaz 2 Tent, which is definitely not meant to stand high altitude and gusty winds, yet it proved to be quite reliable.
-But to tell you the truth it was little unstable in few places, particularly in Chandratal, due to the tent’s comparatively poor air resistance.
-I’d suggest a Coleman Sundome Tent, among other options, that stand against a good air blow.
-A sleeping bag which allows you to be comfortable in temperatures falling under -5 degree Celsius is a must.
+I carried my standard ‘Quechua Arpenaz 2 Tent’, which is definitely not meant to stand high altitude and gusty winds, yet it proved to be quite reliable.
+But to tell you the truth it was a little unstable in a few places, particularly in Chandratal, due to the tent’s comparatively poor air resistance.
+I’d suggest a tent with better air resistance.
+A sleeping bag which allows you to be comfortable in temperatures falling under -5 degrees Celsius is a must.

 If you’re solo, it is advised to camp close to some kind of civilization (use the red dots on the map, as your camping location).
 Because some animals are better left alone, and you’re not one of them.

 Related read this Cheap Spiti Valley Tour if you want to visit there on the minimum possible budget.

 If you know of more camping places in Spiti Valley, please share them in the comments below!